 The rationale behind Cross Merchant Linking is exactly the same as a credit history.
 If the email, credit number, or any other piece of information entered into your checkout has a fraudulent history, it’s likely your business is about to get hit by fraud.
 If this is the first time that this email address has been used for a transaction that is also a major red flag.

 Batman knows if you check his purchase history, and we advise you against it.

 I run a new business, how do I get access to Cross Merchant Records?

 For an unsurprising answer and shameless plug of ourselves, companies like Signifyd are your best bet in this endeavor.
-Googling ‘black lists’ or ‘fraud lists’ are going to land you closer to a fraud black market website than the information you’re seeking.
+Googling ‘deny lists’ or ‘fraud lists’ are going to land you closer to a fraud black market website than the information you’re seeking.
 That is because while companies want to stop fraudsters, letting the fraudsters know in online lists that fraud companies are aware of their identity and/or aware of their fraudulent methods will cause them to elude those very lists through new fraudulent activites.
 Through fraud prevention companies like Signifyd, Cross Merchant Linking is a standard option available to all online merchants in our common goal to stop online theft.